Microscopic, mesoscopic, and macroscopic descriptions of the Euler alignment system with adaptive communication strength: Hydrodynamic Limits

 \section{Hydrodynamic Limits}

-The goal of this section is to establish a passage from the kinetic description \eqref{SM_kinetic} to the corresponding macroscopic description in the monokinetic and Maxwellian limiting regimes, Theorems \ref{thm:monokinetic_limit} and \ref{thm:maxwellian_limit}.
-The arguments presented here contain similar estimates to the hydrodynamic limiting arguments presented for environmental averaging models.
-We will therefore often refer to Section \ref{sec:intro_hydrodynamic_limits} where relevant quantities and estimates are presented in the context Cucker-Smale model (i.e. when the regularity of the strength is known).
+The goal of this section is to prove Theorems \ref{thm:monokinetic_limit} and \ref{thm:maxwellian_limit}, which establish a passage from the kinetic description \eqref{SM_kinetic} to the corresponding macroscopic description in the monokinetic and Maxwellian limiting regimes.
+The arguments presented here resemble the conventional case as done for general environmental averaging models in \cite{S-EA}.
+However, the analysis of the adaptive strength requires us to make substantial changes and additions throughout.
+We therefore present full details for completeness.

 From the introduction, the $v$-moments of the mesoscopic system \eqref{SM_kinetic} yields \eqref{SM_vmoments} with the Reynolds Stress tensor $\cR$ given by \eqref{defn:reynolds_stress_monokinetic}.
-The system is closed by adding a local alignment force $F(\feps)$ to the kinetic equation \eqref{SM_kinetic}:

-We will consider two such local alignment forces corresponding to the monokinetic and Maxwellian regimes.
-In the Monokinetic regime, $F(\feps)$ is given by \eqref{eqn:local_align_force_mono}.
-This monokinetic local alignment force pushes the kinetic solution towards the monokinetic ansatz
+The system is closed by adding a strong alignment force $\frac{1}{\e}F(\feps)$ to the kinetic equation \eqref{SM_kinetic}.
+We will consider two variants of such an alignment force corresponding to the monokinetic and Maxwellian regimes.
+Let us start with the former.